Thanks to PurseMonger and her amazing Beta reader skills!

 "Of course not," the young lord replied imperturbably.
-"I placed Admiral Jee to keep her company and safe while I'm not around for the moment or until I find her a personal guard.
-I guess you could say I'm being overprotective since I have recently been reunited with her," he said with a shrug.
+"I placed Admiral Jee to keep her company and safe while I'm not around and until I find her another guard.
+I guess you could say I'm being overprotective since I have only recently been reunited with her," he said with a shrug.

-"Of course, that only sounds reasonable," Wei remarked with a nod.
+"Of course, that sounds reasonable," Wei remarked with a nod.

 Zuko narrowed his eyes at the older man again.

 "Now, if you'll excuse me I have important documents to go through."
 The young man went inside his study and closed the door behind him before Wei could respond.

 Gods, how he disliked that man!
 He had a hard time enduring the irritating advisor's presence without breaking his neck.
 Wei always gave him a bad feeling.

 Hmm…?
 Maybe I should keep a closer eye on Wei, Zuko thought, I will also tell Jee to keep him away from Mother.

 Sitting heavily on his cushioned chair, Zuko began to sort the huge stack of papers on his large desk.
 Luckily, the Fire Nation was running smoothly and no problems had arisen since his return.
 The Fire Nation was doing well due to the new trade agreement with Ba Sing Se and he was pleased when King Kuei sent him word that his city, most importantly the Lower Ring, was thriving because of the trade and the tourists that had flooded to the city of walls.